 - 1. Choose the "Current server," which is the physical location of the input file.
 If you would like to load a file located on the computer on which you are running the GUI, select "localhost"; otherwise, select the remote server name of a server you have previously configured through the Remote server setup process. - 2.
 Type in the folder where the file is located using the "Go to the folder" field and then click the associated "Go" button.
 This will update the "Current location" to this folder.
-Click on the last portion of the "Current location" path (e.g. "silcsbio.2021.1" in "/opt/silcsbio/silcsbio.2021.1" in the below example) to update the directory listing located under that path.
+Click on the last portion of the "Current location" path (e.g. "silcsbio.2020.2.0" in "/opt/silcsbio/silcsbio.2020.2.0" in the below example) to update the directory listing located under that path.
 If you click on any other portion of the "Current location" path, you will be taken to that folder.
 Double clicking on a folder in the directory listing will move you into that folder. - 3.
 In the directory listing, click on a file to highlight it and click the "Select This File" button at the bottom to finish your file selection.

-•• 1.
-Select the computer where cs 2.
-Enter the path to the fileand press "Go" in the input t PDB is located ct PDB File for SILCS Simulatior ı × Protein PDB File sele Ct Current server: silcsserver Advanced Settings Go to the folder: /opt/silcsbio/silcsbio.2020.2.0 Go Se Current location: / opt / silcsbio / silcsbio.2020.2.0 Date Filename 3.
-Click on the "Current location" path to update drwxrwxr-x 6/9/2020 cgenff the directory listing drwxr-xr-x 6/9/2020 cgenff-optimizer drwxrwxr-x 6/9/2020 data drwxrwxr-x 6/9/2020 examples drwxrwxr-x 6/9/2020 lib drwxr-xr-x 5/26/2020 lsqfit Select This File
+ILCS Si mulation Setup Go to Home 🏠 🌣 Setup 1.
+Select the computer w here 2.
+Enter the path to the fileand press "Go" Simulation the input PDB is located tein PDB File: Select PDB File for SILCS Simulation × Protein PDB File Selec Current server Silcssorver Simulation Mode O Stand Go to the folder /opt/silcsbio/silcsbio.2022.2.0 Go ⊖ Hatoj Current location / opt / silesbio / silesbio.2022.2.0 Advanced Settings Date Pilesame 01212022 -gentfile 0212022 cgentfile 0212022 cgentfile 3.
+Click on the "Current location" path or the refresh symbol to update the directory listing Select This File